HomeTriviaFood & CultureGambas al Ajillo

 ✗ FALSE

-Authentic versions rarely include lemon; the acidity comes from wine or sherry vinegar, if any.
-Lemon is a modern American addition.
+Authentic Spanish versions rarely include lemon; acidity, if present, comes from wine or sherry vinegar.
+Lemon is a modern addition, not traditional.

 5.